Blog » Connecting 2 billion ‘Things’ securely with SD-WAN

-Editor’s note: The focus of this blog is on how SD-WAN is imperative in establishing IoT infrastructure both with respect to consumer as well Industrial IoT.
+Editor’s note: The focus of this blog is on how SD-WAN is imperative in establishing IoT infrastructure both with respect to consumer as well as Industrial IoT.

 Enterprises today are optimizing WAN at the edge.
-Whether IoT or IIoT, to make every edge intelligent, enterprises must ensure that network delivers seamless connectivity, bandwidth, virtualization and security services, no matter how remote the location/edge is.
+Whether IoT or IIoT, to make every edge intelligent, enterprises must ensure that the network delivers seamless connectivity, bandwidth, virtualization and security services, no matter how remote the location/edge is.

 The ability of SD-WAN to improve application performance, simplify WAN management, transport any sort of traffic, cloud connectivity, and reduce WAN cost have already allowed enterprises to prepare their network for Industry 4.0.
-Features like intent based networking, enhanced edge/branch security, and a centralized management of networks makes SD-WAN imperative in IoT for enterprises.
+Features like intent based networking, enhanced edge/branch security, and centralized management of networks makes SD-WAN imperative in IoT for enterprises.

-Shifting applications at the edge demands extra attention for connectivity to ensure better user experience.
+Shifting applications at the edge demands extra attention for connectivity to ensure a better user experience.
 Hence enterprise Network at the edges should be able to deliver required bandwidth, connectivity, low-latency, and network services continuously.
 A primary benefit of SD-WAN is that it accelerated application performance.